ReeceHumphreys/kesspy/docs/source/getting_started.md

 ## Installation

-_python-sbm_ can be installed by running:
+_kesspy_ can be installed by running:

 ```
 pip install nasa_sbm
 ```